sozialhelden/accessibility-cloud/docs/json-api.md

 #### Location-based search by center/radius

+**Use this for single end-user-facing searches around their current location.**

 You can request POIs around a specific map location.
 For this, you have to supply all three of the following parameters:

 - `latitude`, `longitude`: WGS84 geo-coordinates (as floating point strings).
 When supplied, these coordinates are used as center for a location-based place search.
 - `accuracy`: Search radius for location-based place search, in meters (floating point).
 Maximal allowed value is `10000`.

 #### Getting all places inside a X/Y/Z tile

+**Use this for tiled GeoJSON responses for map libraries like Leaflet.**

 The backend also allows you to request map tile X/Y position and zoom level (Z).
 The OpenStreetMaps wiki [has an overview about the concept](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).